praksharma/Nvidia-modulus-legacy-docs/README.md

 That one is also not working.
 I finally found the docs on WayBackMachine.
 The webpage is saved here: `v22.09 docs/Jupyter Notebook workflow - NVIDIA Docs.html`.

 ## LICENSE
 These docs were released under some [fancy license](LICENSE.pdf).
-So, yeah I am not the owner of these docs and you may not redistribute them unless you wanted to be sued by the NVIDIA.
+I am simply reusing that license.